Agnatic seniority: Morocco

 It was sometimes used in Morocco by the Alaouite dynasty until it was definitely abolished by King Mohammed V (1957–1961) who introduced agnatic primogeniture.

 Piast Poland

 In the Piast Kingdom of Poland, the Testament of Bolesław III Wrymouth enacted in 1138 with the establishment of a Seniorate Province at Kraków led to a centuries-long period of fragmentation of the country among his descendants.

 Saudi Arabia

-The principle is currently used by the House of Saud, the royal family of Saudi Arabia; all successors to Ibn Saud as King of Saudi Arabia were one of his 45 sons.
-Currently, as all remaining first-generation candidates are in their 70s and 80s, the Allegiance Council has been instituted to smooth the transition of power to the grandsons of Ibn Saud.
+The principle is currently used by the House of Saud, the royal family of Saudi Arabia; so far, all successors to Ibn Saud as King of Saudi Arabia have been one of his 45 sons.
+In 2007, however, the Allegiance Council was instituted to facilitate the transition of power to the grandsons of Ibn Saud.
 The institution of the Allegiance Council arguably makes the succession formally elective, but seniority remains the overriding factor, and it is expected that the most-senior dynast will be elected unless he is uninterested in the throne or otherwise disqualified.

+Salman, who became king in January 2015, initially appointed his younger half-brother Muqrin as crown prince, according to agnatic seniority.
+In April 2015 he replaced Muqrin with his nephew Muhammad bin Nayef; and in 2017 he replaced Muhammad bin Nayef with Mohammed bin Salman, his own son, as the crown prince.